nognight/hexo-blog/source/_posts/jvm-gc-type.md

 ---
-title: some engine for jvm gc
+title: some type for jvm gc
 date: 2020-03-20 12:30:22
 tags: jvm,gc
 ---